When assessing eligibility, there are two key points to focus on:

 This is an easy mistake to make.
 Having a patent means that the client has designed something that’s different to everything else.
 But being different doesn’t always mean that it’s better, or that it meets HMRC’s definition of R&D. The work must represent an advance, as well as being different.

-There is a relationship between patents and R&D tax relief, however.
-While not all patents will be for things that are technologically better, most solutions that are technologically better are likely to be patentable.
+There is a relationship between patents and R&D tax relief, just not the one that clients might assume.
+While not all patents are for things that are a technological improvement, most solutions that are technologically better are likely to be patentable.

-So, by all means ask your clients if they have any patented solutions, but don’t stop there.
-Make sure you then ask them i) how the patented item advanced technology and ii) what technical challenges arose in its creation.
+So, ask your clients if they have any patented solutions, but don’t stop there.
+Make sure you then ask them:

 #1 – Always concentrating on the low-hanging fruit.